 But, remember, any covering provides more protection than none at all.

 Anaheim City Hall

-Anaheim’s City Hall temporarily closed to the public starting March 18.
+Anaheim’s City Hall temporarily closed to the public on March 18.

-City services, particularly public safety response from Anaheim Police and Anaheim Fire & Rescue and electric and water service from Anaheim Public Utilities, will continue as usual with no disruption.
+City services, particularly public safety response from Anaheim Police and Anaheim Fire & Rescue and electric and water service from Anaheim Public Utilities, have continued as usual without disruption.

 There are no concerns about water from Anaheim Public Utilities, and no need to stock up on water.